rorosaurus/esp32-hub75-driver/README.md

 ## Software
 For links to software I recommend using with this board, please see [`SOFTWARE.md`](https://github.com/rorosaurus/esp32-hub75-driver/blob/master/SOFTWARE.md)

 Please note: my shield works with [SmartMatrix](https://github.com/pixelmatix/SmartMatrix/tree/teensylc) library, not [PxMatrix](https://github.com/2dom/PxMatrix).
+Please check the SmartMatrix README to see what is not yet fully working in the branch that supports ESP32.
+This branch has so been inactive for some time, so I would not expect any future developments.
+However, I haven't personally run into any blocking issues yet!

 ## Powering your project
 To find out the best way to power your ESP32 and LED panels, please head over to my power document: [`POWER.md`](https://github.com/rorosaurus/esp32-hub75-driver/blob/master/POWER.md)!